thomasjo/atom-overrides/README.md

 `apm install editor-redux` from the command line.

 ## Usage
-The quickest way to tweak your overrides is to the menu item `Packages->Editor Redux->Open Your Overrides`.
-For the time being, the path to the overrides file is currently hardcoded to `<atom-config-dir>/overrides.cson`.
+The quickest way to tweak your overrides is via the menu item _Open Your Overrides_, which opens the overrides file.
+For the time being, the path to the overrides file is hardcoded to `<atom-config-dir>/overrides.cson`.

 Until the scope cascade feature has been implemented, the scope name of the grammar you wish to override editor settings for needs to be an exact match.
+In other words, if you wish to override indentation settings for Python code, you need to add an entry for `source.python` to your overrides file.

-### Example configuration file
+### Example overrides file
 ```coffeescript
 'source.python':
   'tabLength': 4